 Most cars are expected to become fully autonomous by the year 2035.
 In the same year, the first “smart” cars will probably be released, which are likely to have collected a great deal of data by then.
 Last year, the U.S. Department of Transportation (USDOT) released a report on the subject of connected cars and the potential impacts that this could have on the economy, infrastructure, and society.
 The report, entitled “Connected Vehicle Technology: Safety, Security, and Economic Benefits,” has been issued annually since 2001 and is the most authoritative similar paper on the subject.

 At the risk of sounding like a broken record, the future is here.
-Self-driving cars have been around for some time now, but the last year has seen an explosion in the number of companies working on such projects.
+Self-driving vehicles, including autonomous trucks and cars have been around for some time now, but the last year has seen an explosion in the number of companies working on such projects.
 One of the most advanced is Waymo, and the self-driving car firm spun out of Google, which has claimed to be in the process of testing self-driving cars without a safety driver in the driver’s seat.

 Self-driving cars are one of the most exciting (and controversial) developments in the world of technology.
 They promise to change the way we travel, the way we get around our cities, and even how we get from one side of town to the other.
 However, the benefits of self-driving cars will go beyond just saving lives.
 The technology that enables us to have highly sophisticated, driverless cars is also a key enabling technology for the Internet of Things, making its presence felt in ever-increasing ways.